 In October of 1933, the Board of Governors instructed the Club Manager to begin a program of tweaking and improving the Upper.
 The timing and rationale for the changes is not well documented, although some of the changes were proposed to the Board and duly approved.
 Others were apparently made without approval.
-As an example, the ninth tee was moved from the right of the No. 8 green to the left of it, and the fairway accordingly rerouted; this major change was not mentioned in any of the documents I examined.
+As an example, the ninth tee was moved from the right of the green on hole eight to the left of it, and the fairway accordingly rerouted; this major change was not mentioned in any of the documents I examined.

 In October of 1934, the Board agreed to host the 1936 U.S. Open on the Upper Course.
 Subsequently, the USGA suggested that 18 Lower be substituted for 18 Upper, as they did not like a hump that obscured the green from the fairway.
 The Board resisted that suggestion and apparently decided to deal with the USGA’s issue with 18 Upper instead.
 At that time, Bobby Jones and Frances Ouimet were retained as consultants.
 How many trips Jones made to Baltusrol for that purpose is unknown.
 Newspaper accounts suggest the course designer, A.W.
 Tillinghast, was frequently on site.
 I have pored over many old records, most of them indecisive, but I now believe that Jones, probably in collaboration with both Ouimet and Tillinghast, sketched out the re-design of 14 Upper.
 The main elements of the re-design were the building of the present tee with the tee on hole 10, and the re-location of the green from its original location in a low, swampy area to the right of its present location.